foxx3r/definite_clause_grammars/README.md

 # definite_clause_grammars
-A script based on the concept DCG (Definite Clause Grammars).
+A script based on the concept DCG (Definite Clause Grammars) made in Prolog.

 To run that script, run on swipl: